 Another concern involves the math course, JUMP mathematics for grades 1-2.
 While it appears to be a solid program, according to Timberdoodle’s website, “This curriculum is published in Canada, so money concepts are taught picturing Canadian coins and measurements are metric.”
-If you are not Canadian, you can easily supplement or switch to another math program offered for those grades, like Horizons math.
+If you are not Canadian, you can easily supplement or switch to another math program offered for those grades.

 Package prices range from $245.00, for the baby package, to $565.00 for the most expensive high school package.
 It’s a great deal for everything that’s included.
 The Timberdoodle website offers information which compares their prices with the average private school, as well as many articles and helps.
 If you have more than one student using a level, they will help you determine which consumables would need to be purchased.